-Where an Australian Apprentice transfers from a Group Training Organisation to direct employment by a host employer, eligibility is assessed the same as a commencement.
+Where an Australian Apprentice transfers from a Group Training Organisation to direct employment by a host employer, the employer's eligibility is assessed the same as a commencement.

 Part D. Payments to Employers of Australian Apprentices

 1. Priority Wage Subsidy